Two Creeks Park Site Plan Update

 The project was planned to begin in the fall of 2023, why has it changed to early next year?
 We've been waiting for this park since 2008.
 Another question, how are you going to prevent the homeless from camping in the park when its finally built?

-Close Neighbor asked 6 months ago
+Close Neighbor asked over 1 year ago

 Hi there,